-There is a break and reduction in the overall satisfaction data from quarter 1 2015, due to a change in way in which TfL undertakes its reporting.
+\ There is a break (also reduction in the overall satisfaction data) from quarter 1 2015, due to a change in way in which TfL undertakes its reporting.
 The format in questioning users was changed to avoid open-ended questions.

 TfL has previously reported quarterly figures for the number of complaints they receive per 100,000 journeys.
-These are available for all modes, but not streets this quarter.
+TfL streets received 0.13 complaints per 100,000 journeys in Q1 2017-18.
+This is the latest data we have available from TfL.